I love watching classic cinema and giving recommendations on what to watch.

-Even though several movies are released every year, old movies have a very particular charm to me.
-I enjoy them a bit too much, and I have managed to learn numerous things through them.
+Even though several movies are released every year, old movies have a particular charm.
+I enjoy them a bit too much, and I have learned numerous things through them.

 We got so much into the pair that we ended up going through all 10 of their films in just a few days.